What is Matillion ETL for Amazon Redshift?

 Yes.
-Matillion ETL for Redshift scales to very large data volumes and delivers incredible speed when compared to traditional ETL tools.
-The “hard work” of transforming data is actually done by Redshift itself, as Matillion is actually an ELT tool.
-As such, it’s a just as scalable as Redshift – so near linearly and to petabytes of data.
+Matillion ETL for Amazon Redshift scales to very large data volumes and delivers incredible speed when compared to traditional ETL tools.
+The work of transforming data is actually done by Amazon Redshift itself, as Matillion is an ELT tool.
+As such, it’s a just as scalable as Amazon Redshift – so near linearly and to petabytes of data.

 The Matillion instance size governs the maximum number of ETL developers/administrators that can concurrently use the tool and also the maximum number of saved projects/environments.
 Also, larger instance sizes can Load more data faster.
 You can read about choosing the right instance size on this page.

-How do I install Matillion ETL for Redshift?
+How do I install Matillion ETL for Amazon Redshift?

-To install Matillion ETL for Redshift, go to the AWS Marketplace (via aws.amazon.com/marketplace or via your EC2 console), find ‘Matillion ETL for Redshift’ and follow the instructions to launch.
+To install Matillion ETL for Amazon Redshift, go to the AWS Marketplace (via aws.amazon.com/marketplace or via your EC2 console), find ‘Matillion ETL for Amazon Redshift’ and follow the instructions to launch.

 The product is delivered as an AMI, straight into your AWS environment.
 It’s your instance running in your VPC.